 What are treatment side effects?

-help prevent or control many treatment side effects.
+control many treatment side effects.

 After surgery for oral cancer, you may need extra care to adjust to new ways of eating,